About advanced bowel cancer

 - the peritoneum (a thin layer of tissue that covers the organs in your tummy (abdomen)).

-In rarer cases it can also spread to other parts of the body, such as the bones, ovaries and brain.
+In some cases, bowel cancer can also spread to other parts of the body, such as the bones, ovaries and brain.
+These cases are much rarer.
 Even though the cancer has spread to other parts of the body, it is still bowel cancer and the cells are still bowel cancer cells.

 Locally advanced bowel cancer

 Some people may have locally advanced bowel cancer.
-This is when cancer has spread into tissues next to the bowel, such as the bladder or nearby lymph nodes.
-You may also hear it being called stage 3 bowel cancer.
-This is different to advanced bowel cancer.
+This is when cancer has spread into tissues that are next to the bowel, such as the bladder or nearby lymph nodes.
+This is sometimes called stage 3 bowel cancer and is different to advanced bowel cancer.
 Healthcare professionals may mean slightly different things when they use advanced and locally advanced bowel cancer.
 If you aren't sure, ask your healthcare team to explain what they mean.

 Read more about the staging of bowel cancer.